Weava/Intro-To-Angular.js/README.md

 [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) - You Don't Know JS is a fantastic book series based on learning the fundamentals, and eventually more advanced topics, of JavaScript.
 While not strictly about Angular, these books will help build a better understanding of the language that Angular is built upon.

 [RxJS Github Repo](https://github.com/Reactive-Extensions/RxJS) - Reactive Extensions are a great library that is built into Angular.
 While no examples exist within this project, I recommend reading up on RxJS, as it can make data composition and flow much simpler.

+[RxJS Blog Post From Google](https://medium.com/google-developer-experts/angular-introduction-to-reactive-extensions-rxjs-a86a7430a61f#.xlnecvuou) - A great blog post from Google, explaining what RxJS is, and how to use it with Angular.
+If going through the RxJS repo didn't make a lot of sense, this might help.

+[Dan Lew's Grokking RxJava](http://blog.danlew.net/2014/09/15/grokking-rxjava-part-1/) - While not based in JavaScript, this blog post explains how Rx works better than any other I've seen.
+If Rx still doesn't make sense, go through this.

+[Getting Started with Angular.js and .Net MVC](http://www.codeproject.com/Articles/806029/Getting-started-with-AngularJS-and-ASP-NET-MVC-Par) - A good starter tutorial for working with Angular in a .Net MVC environment.
+This post does not demonstrate best practices for Angular (refer to John Papa's style guide for that) but does help with the .Net specifics.